MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 For a report developer working with AL code, maybe the simplest way to get the new column names is from the AL code for the report object.
 For a report developer working just in Excel, the simplest way to get the new column names is to run the report in [!INCLUDE[prod_short](../includes/prod_short.md)] and on the request page, then choose the **Microsoft Excel Document (data only)** option.
 This will give you an Excel workbook with all the columns in the data contract.

+## Report labels in Excel layouts

+Report labels are used by report layouts as, for example, the caption for a field, the title for a chart, or the title for the report itself.

+Starting in version 23.3, report labels defined in the report object are available in the `CaptionData` worksheet in Excel.

+For more information about labels, see [Report labels](./devenv-report-object.md#report-labels).

 ## Formatting data in Excel layouts

 [!INCLUDE[formatting_data_in_layouts](../includes/include-formatting-data-in-layouts.md)]